npearsonat/grant_finder/README.md

 ---

+## FAISS and Cosine Similarity

+FAISS runs on memory, so it doesnt not require a database setup.
+It was designed by meta specifically for similarity search on vectors.
+Each embedding is a vector of 384 numbers that represeents a point in 384 dimensional space.
+Cosine similairty represents the angle between the vectors.
+Two two texts with similar subjects will point in roughly the same direction.

 ## Example Output - Neighborhood House

 To test the system, we used a real organization that appears in the FY2023 USASpending data: the Neighborhood House Association (NHA), a large nonprofit human services agency in San Diego that received $97.4 million in federal grants in FY2023, almost entirely from Head Start (CFDA 93.600).